SIP meaning: common terms and definitions

 FOC

-Firm order commit: An installation date for services, usually used for number porting between service providers.
+In porting, FOC stands for firm order commit.
+This is an installation date for services usually used for number porting between service providers.

 LOA